recombinatrix/UA-memb-tutorial/readme.md

 it would count the number of times "` POPC `" occurs in the file (again, with spaces).
 Unfortunately, the string "` POPC `" occurs multiple times in every POPC molecule, so that won't do either.

-Open `07_GlyT2_POPC_CLR_hole.pdb` as a text file, and scroll down to find a single POPC molecule.
+Open `07_GlyT2_POPC_CLR_hole.pdb` as in a text editor, and scroll down to find a single POPC molecule.
 See if you can come up with some string of characters that occurs exactly once in every single POPC molecule, and nowhere else.

 Add the count of POPC molecules to the end of `GlyT2_POPC_CLR.top`